-Describe all of the criteria that will be used to select applications and the relative importance of these criteria: CDBG Planning applications are accepted on an ongoing basis and reviewed and ranked according to the extent to which each applicant's proposal addresses the State of Montana's priority needs as set forth in the 2015-2020 Consolidated Plan and this 2018-2019 Annual Action Plan.
+Describe all of the criteria that will be used to select applications and the relative importance of these criteria: CDBG Planning applications are accepted on an ongoing basis and reviewed and ranked according to the extent to which each applicant's proposal addresses the State of Montana's priority needs as set forth in the 2015-2020 Consolidated Plan and this 2018-2019 Annual Action Plan and Amendment or the CDBG National Objectives.
 CDBG may give preference to applications received from eligible communities that are working to complete activities in a designate Opportunity Zone.